-Work from our laboratory over the past eight years has established novel biochemical and cell-based assays for studying signal-regulated alternative splicing in mammalian T cells.
-These experimental systems have allowed us to gain significant insight into the sequences and proteins that regulate the activation-induced splicing of the human CD45 gene and other related splicing events, and have indicated important new paradigms for mechanisms of splicing regulation and networks of coordinated splicing control.
+Work from our laboratory has established novel biochemical and cell-based assays for studying signal-regulated alternative splicing in mammalian T cells.
+These experimental systems have allowed us to gain significant insight into the sequences and proteins that regulate the activation-induced splicing of the human CD45 and LEF1 genes, both critical to T cell function.
+We have also established important new paradigms for mechanisms of spliceosome regulation and control of splicing factors through signal transduction pathways.
 In our current and future work, we are continuing to build on these themes to further probe complexity in RNA processing at both the mechanistic and cellular levels.

 Specific questions being addressed in the lab currently include: